basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-UpgradeV2toV3.md

 17. Remove and/or update cron tasks

     If you are using `cron` to schedule replication fullsyncs, please update the crontab to use the version 3 fullsync syntax

+    For example, version 2 replication is started with

+        riak-repl start-fullsync

-	For example, version 2 replication is started with `riak-repl start-fullsync`, while version 3 replication is started with `riak-repl fullsync start boston` (using *boston* as an example sink cluster name).
+    while version 3 replication is started with (using *boston* as an example sink cluster name)

+        riak-repl fullsync start boston

     See the [[Multi Data Center Replication v3 Scheduling Full Sync]] guide for configuring scheduled replication fullsyncs.

 18. Disable version 2 replication bucket hooks